Remote Mountainscapes of Ladakh, India

 - Personal porter – recommended if you are carrying any photography equipment ($395 per person).

 - Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $420 to $660 per participant for our leader, trackers, and camp staff.
+However, we will add a gratuity of $700 per participant for Aditya, his local guides, drivers, and camp staff to your final payment.

 - Mandatory emergency medical and evacuation insurance.
 For more information see travel insurance.